 In the event that roads become impassable and the bus cannot travel them, the bus driver will so inform you the day before and tell you where to meet the bus.
 In the case of rain, sleet, or snow hampering transportation, bus information will be given out by radio station WDDD in Marion, Z100 in Carbondale, or WCIL in Carbondale, usually before 7:00 a.m.
+Additionally, a call-out will be made using the school's all-call program.
 Do NOT call administrators or staff at home for information.